mattermost/docs/source/administration/config-in-database.rst

 With configuration in the database enabled, any changes to the configuration are recorded to the ``Configurations`` and ``ConfigurationFiles`` tables.
 Furthermore, ``ClusterSettings.ReadOnlyConfig`` is ignored, enabling full use of the System Console.

-Note that environment variable overrides remain fully supported using the configuration in the database.
-They will no longer be written back to the configuration when a change is saved, but will be written to the database instead.
+Note that environment variable overrides remain fully supported using the configuration in the database, allowing per-server customization as required.
+A long standing bug has also been fixed, ensuring environment variables are no longer written back to the configuration when other changes are made.

 Troubleshooting